Roorkee: History

 The municipality of Roorkee was created in 1868.
-Now it is a Municipal Corporation.
 It had been home to the Bengal Sappers and Miners since 1853, and two artillery units were stationed there.
 Today, the Roorkee Cantonment has a large army base.
-The Bengal Engineering Group and Centre (BEG&C), are still there today.
+The Bengal Engineering Group and Centre (BEG&C) are still there today.

-In 1901, when the city had a population of 17,197, it was made headquarters of the Roorkee Tehsil, in Saharanpur district of the United Province of the British Raj; the tehsil included in it 426 villages (of the parganas of Jwalapur, Manglaur and Bhagwanpur) and six towns, most important among them being Haridwar and Manglaur.
+In 1901, when the city had a population of 17,197, it was made the headquarters of the Roorkee Tehsil, in the Saharanpur district of the United Province of the British Raj; the tehsil included 426 villages (of the parganas of Jwalapur, Manglaur and Bhagwanpur) and six towns, the most important among them being Haridwar and Manglaur.
 The Old Cemetery in the city is a protected monument, by the Archaeological Survey of India.

 Geography

 Roorkee is located at 29.87°N 77.88°E. It has an average elevation of 268 m.

 Roorkee is 184.3 km north of the Indian capital, New Delhi, between the rivers Ganges and Yamuna, close to the foothills of the Himalayas.
 It is 65 kilometres away from Dehradun (the capital of Uttarakhand), 30 km from Haridwar and 48 km away from Muzaffarnagar.
 Before the creation of Uttarakhand on 9 November 2000, Roorkee was a part of the state of Uttar Pradesh.

 The city is located in the Roorkee plain which is composed of recent alluvium with a gentle slope.
-As per the census 2011, this region is spread over 129.88 km2.
+As per the census of 2011, the region is spread over 129.88 km2.

+There are a total of 106 villages in the Roorkee community development block of Hardwar.
+The total population of Roorkee block is 301,268 with a male population of 158,879 and a female population of 142,389.
+There are 51,329 households in Roorkee block.